Headmaster Review

 Headmaster

-By Kevin Mitchell Posted on October 25, 2016
+By Kevin Mitchell | Posted: October 25, 2016

 You're sent to a soccer training camp resembling a prison by your team to get better at the sport, and you quickly notice the small details that keep you locked in the facility.
-Barbed wire fence outlines the soccer field; guard towers can be seen in the distance, and you are locked in a suffocating cell without luxuries when you are not heading soccer balls.
-Headmaster doesn’t require the use of a controller once you are in-game.
-The game even instructs you to go controller free.
+Barbed wire fence outlines the soccer field, guard towers can be seen in the distance, and you are locked in a suffocating cell without luxuries when you are not heading soccer balls.
+Headmaster doesn't require the use of a controller once you are in-game.
+The game even instructs you to go controller-free.

-One aspect of the game that I think should get more recognition is the game’s use of playful dialogue.
+One aspect of the game that I think should get more recognition is the game's use of playful dialogue.
 It is well-written and adds a decent amount of chuckles between actual gameplay moments.
 Developer Frame Interactive has found a way of keeping the game feeling fresh across the different lessons.
-One of my favorites features a party, complete with a cake and a swinging pinata.
-Breaking the pinata with a ball is only the beginning as it acts as a physics object that will reflect any subsequent balls heading in its directly.
+One of my favorites features a party, complete with a cake and a swinging piñata.
+Breaking the piñata with a ball is only the beginning as it acts as a physics object that will reflect any subsequent balls heading in its direction.
 Lessons are littered with objects like that, such as crates and spiked rings, some of which can give you a lucky bounce and other times block a perfectly placed shot needed for obtaining three stars.
 Trust me, getting three stars is already hard enough.
-Through the week of release, I have still not received three stars on the very first lesson, but destroyed the score in the second and third lesson.
+Through the week of release, I have still not received three stars on the very first lesson but destroyed the score in the second and third lesson.

-Headmaster is played, well, with your head, although the game is very adamant that you do not bend your neck, and instead bend at your hips.
-Considering I had major spinal surgery around my neck area last year, I can contest that you do not need to move your neck.
+Headmaster is played, well, with your head, although the game is very adamant that you do not bend your neck and instead bend at your hips.
+Considering I had major spinal surgery around my neck area last year, I can attest that you do not need to move your neck.
 Controlling the ball becomes a breeze after you are acclimated to what type of motion is required.
 If you need to hit a target at the top of the goal, try and have the ball hit the top of your head, and have it lower on your head for lower shots.
-Moving your head forward at the same time as the ball hits you and it will add additional force.
+Moving your head forward at the same time as the ball hits you will add additional force.
 Bend left or right for angled shots, although I seem to be better at going to the right than the left.

 Simply Put